All Episodes

 Right.

-Now, closing, you know, the terms of the deal, any all kinds of chicanery can happen there.
+Now, closing, you know, the terms of the deal, any, all kinds of chicanery can happen there.

-I wouldn't even call it and that might qualify as trickery, but Obama is trying to say that people who had no business being given loans were given loans.
+I wouldn't even call it, and that might qualify as trickery, but Obama is trying to say that people who had no business being given loans were given loans.

 They were tricked.

-And I just have never heard I've never heard anybody that I know who had a mortgage ever say they were tricked into applying for one, getting one, buying a house, or whatever.
+And I just have never heard, I've never heard anybody that I know who had a mortgage ever say they were tricked into applying for one, getting one, buying a house or whatever.

 They're asking for, you know, where's my bailout?

-They're they're telling me that, you know, Chase Bank made a profit last quarter, so therefore they should eat the loss on my loan.
+They're telling me that, you know, Chase Bank made a profit last quarter, so therefore they should eat the loss on my loan.

 And I find it really sad because it really has just jumped exponentially in the past couple of years.